noahehall/theBookOfNoah/databases/mysql_new.md

       - when dropping an index
           - if the primary key is based on a column with auto_increment type
             - you need to change the column definition in the same statement so it is no longer auto_increment
+      - partitioning
+        - the execution of the partition clauses for alter table is very slow
+          - instead
+            - lock the table to be partitioned for read-only activities,
+            - make a copy
+            - partition the copy
+            - switch to the new table
+            - keep the old table as a backup
     - ACTIONS
       - add a new
         - column, index, foreign key constraint, table partition